 PY159, TREM1 and “re-tuning” the tumor microenvironment (TME) through targeted reprogramming of immunosuppressive myeloid cells

 Pionyr Immunotherapeutics is developing PY159 for the treatment of advanced solid tumors refractory to or relapsed with the current standard of care (SOC).
 PY159 is a humanized monoclonal antibody (mAb) that specifically binds Triggering receptor expressed on myeloid cells 1 (TREM1) and acts as an agonist mAb by crosslinking TREM1 and inducing downstream signaling through the TREM1/DNAX Activating Protein of 12kDa (DAP12) complex.
-Pionyr’s PY159 program has been cleared by the FDA for initiation of Phase 1 clinical trials.
+Pionyr’s PY159 program is currently undergoing evaluation in a Phase 1 clinical trial.

 Why target immunosuppressive myeloid derived immune cells?

 Clinically, high levels of tumor-associated myeloid infiltrate correlate with poor patient prognosis across multiple solid tumor indications and are likely sources of CPI resistance (Awad et al. 2018; Bingle et al. 2002).